Learn about the dangers that exist in your house everyday that can harm your parrot

 Other poisons include ammonia, bleach, many glues, nail polish remover, oven cleaner, paint, perfumed candles, and heavy metals (e.g. lead and zinc).
 Poisonous plants are also dangerous, especially holiday plants.
 Learn about safe plants for your aviary here.

-Nonstick coatings demand special mention because so many household products contain this fatal product.
+Nonstick coatings, otherwise known as Teflon, demand special mention because so many household products contain this fatal product.
 When overheated, non stick coatings emit several extremely toxic fumes that will kill birds in minutes.

 Birds are particularly susceptible to teflon toxicity due to their hyper-efficient respiratory system.
 Teflon is found on non stick cookware, waffle irons, and bread machines.
 It is on irons, ironing board covers, curling irons, space heaters, blow dryers, self cleaning ovens and other appliances.
 NEVER boil water on the stove top to add humidity to the air.
 It is way to easy to forget about it and kill your bird.